 Battle of France

-Composition of the 11e REI in May 1940
+Composition of the 11e REI in May 1940:

 - Commander : Colonel Robert

-- Military staff/HQ : Major Robitaille
+- Military Staff/HQ : Major Robitaille

 - HQ Company : Captain Lignez

-- Service Company : Captain Chiron
+- Logistics Company : Captain Chiron

-- Engine Company : Captain Costa
+- Motorized Company : Captain Costa

 - 1st Battalion : Captain Rouillon